 Her response soothed me, yet I am still disappointed.
 I am missing all of the family togetherness I counted on to sustain me for the months to come when she will be gone again.
 The visions I had of those traditional holiday moments just didn’t happen.

 The holiday mood is shifting as she plans to fill her last week at home, catching up with friends and preparing for her next semester.
 And as I sit by the light of my Christmas tree, trying to resist my dissatisfaction, I know I am not the only one.
 Social media tells story after story of the holiday disappointment, the shift in priority and attention from family to friends, with parents unsure how to feel about their returning college kids and unmet expectations.

 I am choosing gratitude.
 I am thankful that my daughter remained positive and helpful and that she wasn’t too disappointed in the change of plans.
 I am grateful for the gourmet food, the fresh uncooked turkey in the fridge that can be prepared this Saturday, and the steaks that will most likely be on the menu this Friday night.

 I am thankful the family is on the mend and that we were able to check off some of the simple things from our holiday bucket list, like enjoying the triple chocolate cake my daughter made from scratch, watching The Great British Bake Off together, playing new board games and working on a Christmas puzzle.

 These are the moments I will savor.

-Allison Carmen, Podcast host and author of The Gift of Maybe: Finding Hope and Possibility in Uncertain Times, focuses on different perspectives that people can embrace to reduce their stress, worry, and anxiety.
-She shares these suggestions for managing the holidays; holidays that may never be the same, now that you have college-age kids.
+Allison Carmen, Podcast host and author of The Gift of Maybe: Finding Hope and Possibility in Uncertain Times, focuses on different perspectives that people can embrace to reduce stress, worry, and anxiety.
+She shares these suggestions for managing the holidays, which may never be the same now that you have college-age kids.